Shopify/slate/docs/v1/versioned_docs/version-1.0.0-beta.14/Deploy-environments.md

 # The ID of the theme you wish to upload files too
 SLATE_THEME_ID=

-# A list of file patterns to ignore, with each list item seperated by ':'
+# A list of file patterns to ignore, with each list item separated by ':'
 SLATE_IGNORE_FILES=
 ```